We tend to think that adolescents bounce back from injury more easily than adults. But when it comes to a concussion, that’s simply not the case.

 - Lack of Concentration: Exhibits concentration and memory problems.

-If you notice any of these symptoms, seek medical help immediately.
+If you notice any of these concussion symptoms in children under 18, seek medical help immediately.
 A health care professional will determine how significant the injury is and, equally important, tell you when your teenager can safely return to sports and other activities.